For pretty obvious reasons, making sure your bike is locked up properly after cycling is always essential.

 For under £40, this is definitely one of the best cheap GPS bike trackers on the market.

-While not built specifically for bikes, the tiny JUNEO GPS Tracker can be discreetly hidden anywhere on your bike, and work easily work when hidden under the seat or even as a hidden bike frame tracker.
+While not built specifically for bikes, the JUNEO is a small GPS tracking devicecan be discreetly hidden anywhere on your bike, and work easily work when hidden under the seat or even as a hidden bike frame tracker.

 This bike tracker requires a SIM card to use and is accurate to within 15 metres with the GPS technology.